DhruvanarayanaKR/DhruvanarayanaKR/README.md

 ---

 ## 🏆 Experience & Leadership
-- Co-Technical Coordinator for 4 major events at MIT Manipal:
+- Co-Technical Coordinator and Organizer for 4 major events at NMAMIT:
+-  - **CodeFortify Fiesta** – Where tech met creativity
   - **Brain IT** – A multidisciplinary tech showdown
   - **Mind Maze** – Kahoot-based aptitude quiz
   - **Riddle Rush** – A fun ride of memes, clues & pop culture logic
-  - **Incridea Showcase** – Where tech met creativity

 ---